iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 Download the `tar` file using your favorite tools (i.e. `wget`), then do the following steps:

 - make sure iServer is shutdown: `docker stop iserver`
-- extract the snapshot file: `sudo rm -rf $PREFIX/storage && sudo tar xvf [storage.tar or storage_prune.tar] -C $PREFIX`
+- extract the snapshot file: `sudo rm -rf $PREFIX/storage && sudo tar xvf storage_prune.tar -C $PREFIX`
 - restart iServer: `docker start iserver`

 Then the node is going to continue syncing the blockchain from the certain height.